spotify/helios/docs/testing_framework.md

     Set `HELIOS_HOST_FILTER` to a regex or FQDN of the host you want to deploy to.

-2. Make sure your build runs `mvn clean verify` which will build the docker image and run the integration test.
+2. Configure the build to run `mvn clean verify docker:push` which will build the docker image, run the integration test, and push it to the registry.

 # Job Cleanup